gbif/data-blog/content/post/2021-05-28-run-big-queries-on-aws-with-spark.md

 You can keep also these selected: Hadoop, Hive, Pig, Hue.

 I used **emr-6.1.0**.
 I found **some other emr versions didn't work**.
 You might want to use the latest emr version.
 Give your cluster a name.
 I called mine `gbif_cluster`. **I kept all of the other default settings**.
-The cluster will take a gew minutes to start up.
+The cluster will take a few minutes to start up.
 Make sure to terminate your cluster when you are finished with this tutorial because Amazon will charge you even if your cluster is in the "Waiting" state.

 Next **Create a notebook**.